Bước nhảy hoàn vũ season 2: Unfair scores

 They are harshly criticized for giving generous scores very sentimentally based upon the case that contestants or partners' sickness, family's bad luck, not so serious injury and so on from the very first beginning of season 1 onwards.

 No live shows in Ho Chi Minh City, No international winners

 In public press released for pre-production, there would exist many live shows in Ho Chi Minh City and other live shows in Vũng Tàu as producers informed.
 Later, Hanoi was offered 1-2 live shows for premiere weeks.
 Actually after the series ended, audience in HCMC had none show to enjoy.
-One of judges explained clearly bad organization and a bunch of controversies let Department of Culture, Sports and Tourisim of Ho Chi Minh City not allow the show to arrive at HCMC.
+One of judges explained clearly bad organization and a bunch of controversies let Department of Culture, Sports and Tourism of Ho Chi Minh City not allow the show to arrive at HCMC.

 Also, no winners from China Mainland, Indonesia, Finland came performing.

 Finale crowning

 Again and again, voting problem raised tension.
 Few voters affirmed that there was no message responded even 7 hours later.
 It is generally agreed Thu Minh deserved the win for her spectacular and outstanding Rumba and Freestyle routines engraving two highest scores to the show's history and praised by the most talented former dancing couple Khánh Thi and Chí Anh.
 People, whereas, wondered themselves why Thủy Tiên previously determined the favourite competitor of the year had fewer votes and why audience backed out at her.
 No official statement was made.